Paramount Networks EMEAA: Structural changes at Paramount Europe

 In the fall of 2017, VIMN closed plans to close VIVA from German channels in Hungary, Poland, Ireland and the UK.
 VIMN Germany, Austria and Switzerland confirmed it would reduce the broadcasting hours of the German-speaking VIVA replacing it with an extended version of Comedy Central Germany.
 By the spring of 2018, VIMN Germany confirmed it would close VIVA in Germany, Austria and Switzerland in January 2019, replacing it with a 24-hour Comedy Central Germany. meanwhile in the UK Nickelodeon, Nick Jr Too and Nicktoons will go 24/7 on 1 January 2019 the same day as the closure of VIVA.
 MTV Romania shut down in late February 2019, replaced by MTV Europe.

+The current EMEAA division was formed when the re-merged ViacomCBS split off its UK channels and combined them with operations in Australia.

 In 2021, MTV closed a number of channels across Europe and on March 31, 2022, MTV Classic and MTV Base closed in the UK.
 Meanwhile, MTV Hungary was closed in April 2022 and MTV Southeast Asia followed it in September 2022.
+On 7 January 2024, Paramount Networks closed VH1 Italy and on 31 March 2024 VH1 Denmark was closed.

+As part of a consolidation process at Paramount Global in January 2025, MTV and Nickelodeon shut down local websites for France, Sweden, Norway, Finland, Denmark, Spain, Portugal, South Africa, Israel, Australia, and Japan, replacing them with the streamlined mtv.com/global site.
+This rollout will continue in other regions by the end of the year.